 Raw egg whites can be contaminated by Salmonella, a bacteria found in the intestines of chickens.
 It can also be present on the inner and outer surfaces of egg shells.
-To avoid risk of salmonella, it is recommended to avoid eating raw egg whites or raw eggs, but cook the eggs for a long period of time and at a high temperature.
+To avoid the risk of salmonella, it is recommended to avoid eating egg whites everyday but cook the eggs for a long period of time and at a high temperature.
 It is best to eat properly boiled or fried egg whites.

 Deficiency of Biotin, also known as Vitamin H or Vitamin B7, may lead to skin conditions such as cradle cap, seborrheic dermatitis, lack of muscle tone or coordination, muscle pain and cramps, seizures and hair loss.
-It has been observed that eating egg whites may increase risk of biotin deficiency.
-Avidin, a protein present in egg whites rubs off biotin from the body, increasing risk of biotin deficiency, thereby increasing risk of possible side-effects.
+However, Journals published in NBCI and Science Direct show that this is only if you eat RAW Egg Whites that too for prolonged time periods, biotin deficiency may occur.
+This is because Avidin, a protein present in egg whites rubs off biotin from the body, increasing the risk of biotin deficiency, thereby increasing the risk of possible side-effects.

 Egg whites are rich in proteins, and according to doctors, eating a high amount of protein can be dangerous if you suffer from kidney problems.
+Vegan egg from plant is also becoming popular.
 People with low Glomerular filtration rate could be afflicted by acute kidney injury because of the high biological value of egg protein.
-0.6 to 0.8 grams of protein is the recommended daily intake for people who suffer from impaired renal function.
+0.6 to 0.8 grams of protein is the recommended daily intake for people who suffer from an impaired renal function.
 However, doctors still recommend that around 60% of the proteins come from eggs.
-So, it is recommended to eat not more than a couple of eggs daily.
+So, it is recommended to eat no more than a couple of eggs daily.
 People who have acute liver problems should consult their doctor before starting a diet that includes egg whites.